mbayi-ios/cryptoApp/README.md

 # cryptoApp
 using switftUI, MVVM, coreData, API Request
-## Video-11
+## Video-12
-- filtering data based on search bar text using combine
+- Adding market statistics by creating a data model and view to display market statistics